max-mapper/couchmail/README.md

 # CouchMail CouchApp

+Disclaimer: This is currently very experimental.
+I'm using it as a mailing list archive search engine.
+Some background:

 Once upon a time there was a wonderful group of folks at Mozilla who designed a product called Raindrop.
 Sadly Raindrop never caught on, but their [design](http://www.flickr.com/photos/43332657@N06/) and [code](https://wiki.mozilla.org/Raindrop/Hacking) are available under the Mozilla Public License.

 In general the idea behind this project is to make a web based messaging client that is really easy to hack on.
 To seed that idea I have started to revive the design vision behind Raindrop and implement it using Node.js, CouchDB and lots of client side javascript :) I also hope to implement a somewhat generic UI for [ActivityStreams JSON v1.0](http://activitystrea.ms/head/json-activity.html).